Academic policies and procedures

 - You will need a passing grade for all courses that are part of your degree programme in order to be able to graduate.

-- Only passing grades are recorded on the International Diploma Supplement (addendum to your diploma).
+- Only passing grades are recorded on the International Diploma Supplement.

 Final course grades